 The school’s aim is to enable children to use the process independently and indeed ultimately to train others in how to use it.
 The School Council will be the first set of children trained in how to follow the Mistakes Process and will act as mediators in addressing children’s problems.
 Ultimately, the school aims to embed the Mistakes Process in school policy and for all children to use it when resolving disputes and addressing issues.

-We also recognise that children often go above and beyond what we expect from them, particularly their incredible helpfulness, friendliness, politeness and extra learning at home.
+We also recognise that children often go above and beyond what we expect from them, particularly with their incredible helpfulness, friendliness, politeness and extra learning at home.